-In accordance with the Gun-Free Schools Act, any student, other than a student with a disability, found guilty of bringing a firearm (as defined in 18 U.S.C. § 921(a)) onto school property will be subject to suspension from school for at least one calendar year.
+In accordance with the Gun-Free Schools Act, any student, other than a student with a disability, found guilty of bringing a firearm (as defined in 18 U.S.C. § 921(a)) onto school property will be subject to expulsionfrom school for at least one calendar year.
 Before being suspended, the student will have an opportunity for a hearing as set forth in this section.
-Students with a disability or having a 504 with a classification will follow guidelines and procedures set by the Department of Education and Part 201 - Procedural Safeguards for Students with Disabilities set by NYSED.

 The principal and the Board of Trustees have the authority to modify this one-year suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the principal or Board may consider the following: